scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** 15
 - **Duration:** instant
-- **Damage Type:** Fire
+- **Damage Type:** fire

 A great wall of fire, 10 tiles wide and 3 tiles high, erupts from the ground.
-Any creature that starts their turn in or enters the wall for the first time must make a defense roll against your spellcasting.
-On hit they take 1 wound and 3 wound dice in damage, and are ignited for 1 minute on a critical.
+Any creature that starts their turn in or adjacent to the wall or enters the wall for the first time this round must make a defense roll against your spellcasting roll.
+On hit they take 1 wound and 3 wound dice in fire damage, igniting for 1 minute on a critical.
 On success they take half damage, rounded down.
-Any ranged weapon or spell attack made through the wall adds 2 bad die to the attack, being incinerated by the wall if the attack misses.
+Any ranged weapon or spell attack made through the wall adds 2 bad dice to the attack, being incinerated by the wall if the attack misses.

 Ignited creatures take 1 wound of fire damage at the start of their turn.
 They may spend 5 AP extinguishing the fire, leaving them prone.